jssteinberg/config/README.md

 - **Lua** for config and plugins is used as far as possible unless certain functionality requires otherwise.
 - **Vim** default keymaps, commands and 'the vim way' is utilized and extended.
 Avoid plugins that tries to make vim resemble another 'worse' editor.
 - **Friendly** and uncomplicated config for dummies hacking (author included).

-*This neovim config tries to be as functional as needed for modern web development (I currently develop mostly using Svelte), but as lightweight and 'vim way' as possible.*

 ### Plugins to consider